Project

 • Documented current manual workflows: Excel-based reporting taking 15–20 hours weekly per analyst

-• Created project roadmap with phased rollout (Workfront → Bynder → Webphone)
+• Created project roadmap with phased rollout: Workfront → Salesforce → ZoomInfo enrichment

 Strategic Decision Point

-I deliberately chose Workfront as our first integration target—not because it was easiest, but because the VP of Marketing checked it every morning.
-Getting her daily workflow into a beautiful Power BI dashboard first meant I had executive air cover for the harder Webphone integration later.
+I deliberately chose Workfront as our first integration target — not because it was easiest, but because the VP of Marketing checked project status there every morning.
+Getting her daily view into a Power BI dashboard first meant I had executive air cover for the more complex Salesforce and ZoomInfo deduplication work later.
 Always win your sponsors early.

 2